selmilab/selmilab.github.io/_pages/francesco_selmi.md

 feature_row5:
   - image_path: /assets/images/francesco_selmi/enciclopedia_chimica_selmi.jpg
     title: "Author"
     excerpt: "Francesco Selmi was a prolific scientific author on colloid chemistry, electrochemistry, and toxicology.
-He published texts on organic and inorganic chemistry and was among the founders of two scientific journals.
+He published textbooks on organic and inorganic chemistry and was among the founders of two scientific journals.
 In 1868, he edited the *Enciclopedia di Chimica Scientifica e Industriale*, consisting of eleven volumes plus three supplementary ones, the first encyclopedia of its kind published in Italy."
     #url: "#test-link"
     #btn_label: "Read More"
     #btn_class: "btn--primary"